 Note that each State has its own certification standards, for instance, the State of California has the Judicial Council…

 These ethical conducts include:

 • Maintenance & Improvement of Knowledge and Skill

 • Accurate Representation of Credentials

-Understanding the complexity in comprehending and following courtroom proceedings, we, at International Language Interpreters Inc, provide qualified and professional court interpreters.
-The translators and interpreters working with us pass rigid selection criteria related to the judicial makeup, making them the best in the industry!
+Translators and interpreters working with us pass rigid selection criteria related to judicial makeup, making them the best in the industry!